The Stepford Scenario

 Subjectivity and Sentience

 Before we go on, remember that subjective consciousness is paradoxical and we have no idea how it actually works.
-All we know for sure is that there is a difference between experiencing something for yourself and just hearing about it or knowing about it.
+All we know for sure is that we think there is a difference between experiencing something for yourself and just hearing about it or knowing about it.

-(1) Sentience Matters
+Sentience Matters

 We feel sympathy for things that can suffer and empathy for things that can feel love.
 We “feel for them” — our feelings mirror the feelings we think they are having.
 We worry that our children will get hurt.
 This is different than when we worry if our car will break.

-This ability to “feel” is called “sentience“.
+This ability to “feel” is called “sentience”.
 We recognize sentience in other people (or animals or things), so we feel sympathy and empathy, and this motivates us to prevent their suffering, to reciprocate their kindness and so on.
+This logic is built into us — it’s part of how our brains work.
+Every normal brain will follow this path: similarity -> sentience -> sympathy -> morality.

 In many contexts, people trust their capacity for human sympathy to make these choices — people find it more convincing than any scientific or philosophical theory.
 Sympathy is, in fact, the only reliable way we have to measure “personhood”.
 It’s the ground truth of morality and law, the first and final thing that actually matters.
 But, as near as I can tell, we don’t really understand why we find it so convincing and fundamental.

-(2) Sentience Doesn’t Exactly Explain the Scenario
+Sentience By Itself Doesn’t Exactly Explain the Scenario

 You believe the robots have feelings when they don’t.
 This is awkward for you, of course — you’re showering love on them, they couldn’t care less.
 I’ve put you in a situation where you love something that doesn’t love you back.
-This isn’t usually a crime, but it’s definitely wrong.
+This isn’t a crime, but it’s definitely wrong.
 You will probably go to a lot of trouble to prevent the robots from suffering, and all of this is a waste of your time — they can’t feel a thing.
-Wasting your time is rude but not usually considered a crime.
-Your actual children, the ones I stole, are not suffering at all.
-As I said, they are in a better situation that they were with you.
-So as far their welfare goes, you don’t have to worry about it.
-Definitely not a crime.
+Wasting your time is rude but not criminal

 So we’re back to the thing.

-(3) Mental Experience
+Mental Experience

 Another aspect of subjective consciousness is our inner life — the things that we notice happening to us when we are thinking or imagining or planning or remembering.
 We have a train of thought, that we can picture things in our imagination, that we can form words in our heads without saying them out loud, talking to ourselves in a way that only we can hear.
 We experience these things subjectively, first hand.
 We know they exist and we know what they’re like.